MelonSmasher/OSSECInstaller/README.md

 #### Options:

+* -s `Skip checksum verification... not recommended but it's here.`
 * -o `Install the previous stable release instead of the current stable release.`
 * -p `URL or local file path to the preloaded vars file that will be used.` This option is required.
 * -f `Force install even if the version that is installed is the same as the target version.`